-We can minimize a rheostat resistance by taking maximum current from the battery.
+We can minimise rheostat resistance by taking maximum current from the battery.

 To check if the connections in the circuit are correct, the galvanometer deflections must be in the opposite direction.
-This is done by inserting the key K1 and make the note of ammeter reading.
+This is done by inserting the key K1 and making the note of the ammeter reading.

 To get the null point on the fourth wire, the rheostat should be adjusted/fixed without inserting the key K2.